dataforgoodfr/quotaclimat/README.md

 ## Test
 ```
+docker compose up nginx # used to scrap sitemap locally
 pytest test # "test" is the folder containing tests
 # OR
 docker compose up test # test is the container name running pytest test